Quarantined Family of Four, Teacher Test Negative to Coronavirus - THISDAYLIVE

 The Lagos State Government has stated that the recently quarantined family of four children and their teacher at the Infectious Disease Centre have tested negative to Coronavirus.

-Sharing this on his Twitter page Thursday, the Commissioner for Health, Lagos State, Prof. Akin Abayomi, said the five cases came into Nigeria from the United States where they were presumed to have had contact with a suspected case of Coronavirus.
+Sharing the on his Twitter page thursday, the Commissioner for Health, Lagos State, Prof. Akin Abayomi said the five cases came into Nigeria from the United States where they were presumed to have had contact with a suspected case of Coronavirus.

-Abayomi was silent on the 6th person quarantined at the isolation centre, whose result was also being expected.
+Abayomi was silent on the sixth person quarantined at the isolation centre, whose result was also being expected.

 In a related development, the Director General, Nigeria Centre for Disease Control (NCDC), Dr. Chikwe Ihekweazu said the country was already feeling the impact of the Coronavirus outbreak as barrel of dollar has slumped from N58 per barrel to N30 per barrel.

-Ihekweazu who spoke to the media during his visit to the NCDC Centre in Yaba Thursday, said China, which is the epicenter of the outbreak, was heavily depended on by many countries, including Nigeria, for goods and services, but that the country’s productivity has reduced significantly because of the disease and its impact.
+Ihekweazu who spoke to the media during his visit to the NCDC Centre in Yaba thursday, said China, which is the epicentre of the outbreak, was heavily depended on by many countries, including Nigeria, for goods and services, but that the country’s productivity has reduced significantly because of the disease and its impact.

 “It is not yet time for us to be happy because we have had only two cases.
 The threats are still there.
 A lot of countries are experiencing large outbreaks, and this also makes us vulnerable.
 But we will continue to do our best to ensure the outbreak is contained.